acidburn0zzz/orgs-docs/upgrading-and-downgrading.md

 Not sure if you want to upgrade? ([Learn more about the plans we offer]).

-To upgrade your organization, locate the "Upgrade" panel on the "payment info" tab for your Organization.
+To upgrade your Organization, locate the "Upgrade" panel on the "payment info" tab for your Organization.
 This panel will tell you how much your monthly bill will be if you upgrade your Organization. ([Learn more about managing billing]).